 OPT regulations require you to be physically in the U.S. and in F-1 status at the time of application.

 If you did not apply for OPT upon completion of degree and left the U.S., you negate your eligibility for OPT.
 Additionally, you will not be able to return to the U.S. under F-1 visa.

 - Maintaining Status while on OPT & OPT Reporting Requirements

 - You can apply for post-completion OPT no more than 90 days before the official completion date (semester end date), or no later than 45 days after your last semester end date (as long as you do not leave the U.S. during the 60-days grace period, are in status, and in the U.S. at the time of application).

 - You must send your OPT application to USCIS within 30 days from the date that ISS processed your OPT in SEVIS

-- Completed applications may take 3-5 business days to process by the ISS.
+- OPT completed applications may take 3-5 business days to process by ISS.

-- USCIS must receive your OPT application within the 60 days grace period. the latest
+- USCIS must receive your OPT application within the 60-day grace period, the latest.

 - USCIS may take 3-4 months to process your OPT application.
 If you apply late, you may not receive the full 12 months of OPT and your start date will be delayed.